User Guide: How to take full advantage of RunMotion Coach

 In the “Goals” tab, define your first goal!
 There are two types of objectives in RunMotion Coach: a main objective and intermediate objectives.

 Sometimes, set training plans will be for 8 or 12 weeks.
-However, in the RunMotion app we don’t really work like that because it is rare that you will begin training exactly 8 or 12 weeks before your race.
-If you start training perhaps 17 weeks before your race, you will begin with a preparation period more focused on speed.
+In the RunMotion app, we differ from fixed 8 or 12-week plans, adapting to your unique training timeline.
+For instance, starting 17 weeks before a race prioritizes speed in the initial phase.
 Then the main block of your training plan for your goal race will start 12 weeks out from race day.
 On the other hand if you start training 7 or 9 weeks before the goal race, the RunMotion app will also automatically adapt the plan for this and so you don’t have to work that our yourself.
 As we always say, all you have to do is run!

-It’s also worth adding that in any case, the last 2 weeks before the main objective are tapered to ensure that you arrive in the best shape for your race!
+It’s worth noting that, in any case, the last two weeks leading up to the main goal are designed for tapering to ensure you reach your race in peak condition!

 Discover your training plan each week